r00kie123/Catching-Sun/README.md

 Classes and methods definition.
 Or functions.

 States y States Transitions
-Definition of the different states and their transition (transition functions) splashScreen gameScreen gameOverScreen
+Definition of the different states and their transition (transition functions)      //fehlt hier noch was??? splashScreen gameScreen gameOverScreen